AASHTO Soil Classification

 Pore pressure

-Also, hydrostatic pressure.
-The pressure exerted by the fluid within the pores or voids in a porous material; in saturated soil the pore pressure is the pore water pressure.
-See Pore pressure information in the settlement analysis and stress analysis section for equations and calculations.
+in a porous material; in saturated soil the pore pressure is the pore water pressure.

 Pore pressure coefficient